Azure/kubernetes-hackfest/labs/paas/otomi/4_netpols/README.md

 4. We will now first add the created frontend service to Otomi.
 Click `Create Service`.

-5. Fill in the name `frontend`
+5. Fill in the name `frontend`.

 6. Under `Exposure`, select `Public`.
-Leave all other settings under exposure default
+Leave all other settings under exposure default.

-7. Leave all other settings default and click `Submit`
+7. Leave all other settings default and click `Submit`.

-8. Click `Deploy Changes`
+8. Click `Deploy Changes`.

 After the changes have been deployed (this will take a couple of minutes), you will see that the service we just created has a host name.
 Click on the host name.
 What do you see?
 Submit a couple of messages.